Medes: Kurds and Medes

 Contemporary linguistic evidence has challenged the previously suggested view that the Kurds are descendants of the Medes.
 Gernot Ludwig Windfuhr, professor of Iranian Studies, identified the Kurdish languages as Parthian, albeit with a Median substratum.
 David Neil MacKenzie, an authority on the Kurdish language, said Kurdish was closer to Persian and questioned the "traditional" view holding that Kurdish, because of its differences from Persian, should be regarded as a Northwestern Iranian language.
 The Kurdologist and Iranologist Garnik Asatrian stated that "The Central Iranian dialects, and primarily those of the Kashan area in the first place, as well as the Azari dialects (otherwise called Southern Tati) are probably the only Iranian dialects, which can pretend to be the direct offshoots of Median...
 In general, the relationship between Kurdish and Median is not closer than the affinities between the latter and other North Western dialects – Baluchi, Talishi, South Caspian, Zaza, Gurani, Kurdish (Soranî, Kurmancî, Kelhorî).
 Asatrian also stated that "there is no serious ground to suggest a special genetic affinity within North-Western Iranian between this ancient language [Median] and Kurdish.
 The latter does not share even the generally ephemeric peculiarity of Median."

 According to Shahbazi, the Medes were ancestors of many Iranians, particularly the Kurds.
 To Jwaideh, "The empire of the Medes, one of the reputed ancestors of the Kurdish people, was the only great national state that may be said to have been established by the Kurds."
+In Kurdish mythology and tradition, the Medes are regarded as the ancestral roots of the Kurdish people.
+The rise of the Median Kingdom is often associated with the legend of Kawa the Blacksmith (the Newroz legend), who led an uprising against the tyrant Zahak and ended his rule on the day of the vernal equinox.
+This myth places the Medes in a central position within Kurdish tradition, both historically and symbolically.